Posted by Peter Kennedy on 1/9/2014 to Circuit Protection

 For AC systems of 120 Volts the requirement is 3000 Amps interrupt capacity for both main and secondary circuit protection.
 For 240 volt systems the requirement is 5000 Amps interrupt capacity throughout.

-If you would like to read up on this in more detail I can recommend this article by Cooper Industries and the detailed ABYC standards are summarized in Table IV of ABYC standard E11
+The detailed ABYC standards are summarized in Table IV of ABYC standard E11

 This is an interactive blog, feel free to add your questions or comments.